 2. Choose easy meals-Vacation is not the time for gourmet cooking (unless that is something you truly enjoy)!
 Even if you normally make everything from scratch, now is the time to make some compromises.
 Buy the pre-cut fruit instead of chopping it all yourself.
 Pick up a pack of hamburger buns instead of making your own.

 3. Grill if possible-Grilling minimizes clean up and sometimes you can assign your spouse to do the cooking!
 You can grill steaks and chicken, or hot dogs and burgers.
+(This is the grill we have and love.)
 You can even use the grill to make foil packets.
 If you aren’t able to grill but have a stove and oven, you can bake chicken or pan fry burgers and the foil packets will work just as well in the oven.
 As a bonus, the foil packets are a meal in one and require no clean up!

 4.Use paper products-We rarely use paper products in our home.
 However, the time it saves me on vacation is immeasurable.
 I was beginning to resent washing dishes while the family was out having fun so we picked up some paper plates and it made a huge difference.
 I realize that this is not the most economical choice, but since you are eating at home, you are still probably saving money.